Skip to content

 CARDBOARD

+Cardboard is one major thing that can be recycled.
 Cardboard is typically recycled into new cardboard, paperboard and paper bags.
 You might be wondering, why is recycling cardboard important?
 Well, more than 90% of all products sold in the U.S. are packaged in cardboard, and it makes up around 41% of the solid waste stream.
 By giving new life to your cardboard, it will save energy, decrease waste and put use to material that would otherwise have been sent to landfill.

 A roll of cardboard paper